Battle of the Little Bighorn: Last stand

 In the end, the hilltop to which Custer had moved was probably too small to accommodate all of the survivors and wounded.
 Fire from the southeast made it impossible for Custer's men to secure a defensive position all around Last Stand Hill where the soldiers put up their most dogged defense.
 According to Lakota accounts, far more of their casualties occurred in the attack on Last Stand Hill than anywhere else.
 The extent of the soldiers' resistance indicated they had few doubts about their prospects for survival.
 According to Cheyenne and Sioux testimony, the command structure rapidly broke down, although smaller "last stands" were apparently made by several groups.
-Custer's remaining companies (E, F, and half of C) were soon killed.
+Custer's remaining troops (E, F, and half of C) were soon killed.

 By almost all accounts, the Lakota annihilated Custer's force within an hour of engagement.
 David Humphreys Miller, who between 1935 and 1955 interviewed the last Lakota survivors of the battle, wrote that the Custer fight lasted less than one-half hour.
 Other native accounts said the fighting lasted only "as long as it takes a hungry man to eat a meal."
 The Lakota asserted that Crazy Horse personally led one of the large groups of warriors who overwhelmed the cavalrymen in a surprise charge from the northeast, causing a breakdown in the command structure and panic among the troops.
 Many of these men threw down their weapons while Cheyenne and Sioux warriors rode them down, "counting coup" with lances, coup sticks, and quirts.
 Some Native accounts recalled this segment of the fight as a "buffalo run."